 As you see in the screenshot, Extend Volume greyed out for both C: and E: drive after shrinking partition D. That means, Disk Management cannot merge Unallocated space to these partitions.
 Because, C: drive is nonadjacent and E: drive is on the right side.

 If you don't want to use any third party software, the only way to extend C drive is by deleting D to get contiguous Unallocated space.
-To another data volume E, there's no way.
+To another data volume E, Disk Management is useless.

-How to combine unallocated space to C drive with Server 2008 Disk Management:
+How to merge unallocated space to C drive in Server 2008 R2 with Disk Management:

-- Press Windows and R together one the keyboard, input diskmgmt.msc and press Enter Disk Management.
+- Press Windows + R on the keyboard, input diskmgmt.msc and press Enter to open Disk Management.

 - Right click D: and select Delete Volume, then the disk space will be converted to Unallocated.